mademoixcel/Netflix-movies-SQL/README.md

 FROM raw_titles
 LIMIT 10;

-The resulting data includes the first 10 rows of  movie titles, release years, and genres
+The resulting data includes the first 10 rows of  movie titles, release years, and genres.

 **Please note that the syntax of your query may vary depending on the database management system you are using.**